Jhsmit/cookiecutter-reproducible-analysis/README.md

 In principle, if everything is committed to git and the uv.lock file is available, the project should be fully reproducible.
 However, in practise there are a couple of scenarios where this is not the case:

 - Running script_1, then later working on script_2 and updating the general use `ava` module.
+- Installing new packages or updating after running a script.
 - In an analysis script, using `Path.iterdir()` or `Path.glob()` to read files, then later adding new files to the data folder.
-- Not commiting changes to git before running a script.
+- Not committing changes to git before running a script.
 Yes, this happens more often than you think!

+`hal` will warn you if you're running your script with uncomitted changes.
+If you want to be extra strict, you can set the environment variable `FORCE_CLEAN_GIT=1` to make this a hard error.

 ## Output